 Whatever your situation, I will work with you to design a session or series of sessions that best fits your needs.

-Structural integration is not a substitute for medical care, and I do not diagnose any physical or mental conditions.
-If you have medical concerns or are under the care of a doctor, please consult your medical practitioner before undertaking structural integration.
+Structural Integration is not a substitute for medical care, and I do not diagnose any physical or mental conditions.
+If you have medical concerns or are under the care of a doctor, please consult your medical practitioner before beginning work with me.
 At your request, I am eager and available to consult with any member of your treatment team.